emmanuelByte/banck-management-app/Readme.md

 ## Switch Statements

-In our application, the user's choice of action (deposit, withdraw, or check balance) is determined using a switch statement.
+In the application, the user's choice of action (deposit, withdraw, or check balance) is determined using a switch statement.
 This ensures a clean and concise way of handling multiple conditions.
-An example from our code:
+An example from the code:

 ```js
 switch (action) {